Shayokh144/Book_Notes/Work/The Effective Engineer.md

 ### Invest in Time-Saving Tools

 - If we have to do something manually more than twice, then it is better to write a tool for the third time.
-There are only a finite num- ber of work hours in the day, so increasing our effort as a way to increase our impact fails to scale.
-Tools are the multipliers that allow us to scale our im- pact beyond the confines of the work day.
+There are only a finite number of work hours in the day, so increasing our effort as a way to increase our impact fails to scale.
+Tools are the multipliers that allow us to scale our impact beyond the confines of the work day.
 - Improve internal development tools.

 ### Shorten Your Debugging and Validation Loops